gyulanemeth/bluefox.email/comparisons/bluefox-vs-brevo.md

 **Strengths:** live bounce/complaint ratios against the production thresholds, per-email-type and per-automation-node stats, real-time webhook push for external analytics, full event set on every plan, no retention add-on required.

-**Trade-offs:** no revenue or ROI tracking, no heat-map click visualization, no breakdowns by mailbox provider or device, no industry benchmarking data.
+**Trade-offs:** no revenue or ROI tracking, no breakdowns by mailbox provider or device, no industry benchmarking data.
+Per-URL click counts are shown in the data table, but there's no visual heat-map overlay.

 <div class="home-analytics">
 <AgencyAnalytics